 Hinge Prompt: "I geek out on..."
 Bad: "Video games."
 Good: "...planning the perfect board game night (Catan and snacks included), and finding the best Neapolitan pizza in the city."

 Hinge Prompt: "A random fact I love is..."
 Bad: "The lore of the Mass Effect universe."
 (Too niche, might alienate her).
 Good: "...that the voice of Mario, Charles Martinet, is also the voice of the dragon Paarthurnax in Skyrim.
 I'm full of equally important facts."
-(Witty, uses a relatable reference, and shows humor).
+(Witty, uses a relatable reference, and shows humour).

 Conversation Starters: How to Talk to Women When You Match